watchthehit/btfree/documentation/ColorSystemMigration.md

 #### Priority 2 Components (Week 3-4)

-4. **MainTabView**
+4. **MainTabView** (Completed)
-   - ⬜ Update all color references to use `BFColors` directly
+   - ✅ Updated all color references to use `BFColors` directly
-   - ⬜ Ensure tab bar styling uses consistent color system
+   - ✅ Updated tab bar styling to use consistent color system
+   - ✅ Migrated all placeholder views and settings components to use `BFColors`
+   - ✅ Verified proper appearance in both light and dark mode

 5. **BetTrackingView**
    - ⬜ Migrate all color references to `BFColors`